-The department’s courses investigate those ideas and institutions by which people have attempted to shape and order their world.
+The department’s courses do not emphasize the accumulation of information about particular events or periods.
+Instead, they investigate those ideas and institutions by which people have attempted to shape and order their world.
 The department is especially interested in periods that experience pronounced social, economic and political conflict.
 The department believes that comparative history is an effective way to achieve many goals.

 Students majoring in history can look forward to careers in business, industry and government service as well as in libraries and archives.
 They find that a history major prepares them to enter graduate programs in law, business and history.
 Those wishing to teach in public schools can obtain certification by completing the appropriate professional courses in teacher education.

 39 hours in history or 27 hours in history and 12 hours in a single related field.
-Students must receive their academic adviser’s approval of the related field, which must come from a second major.
-All majors must take History 1 and 2, at least 6 hours of advanced level courses, at least 6 hours of colloquia, and 3 hours of a senior seminar described below.
+Students must receive their academic adviser’s approval of the related field.
+All majors must take 12 hours of introductory courses, including History 1 and 2, 6 hours of colloquia and 3 hours of a research seminar, described below.